 I like to look for foods that come from a company that owns their own manufacturing plant and does not co-pack so that the integrity of the production is consistent.
 I also look at Dog Food Advisor for recall history (you sign up for email alerts to recalls).

 Midwestern Pet Foods who makes Earthborn Holistic and Champion PetFoods who makes Orijen (Canadian) and their US counterpart Acana are two companies that (although a bit pricey – amazing ingredients) are among my favorites.
-They have never been involved with a food recall – (The litigation against Champion PetFoods and heavy metals is not an accurately depicted argument – do your due diligence and research from reputable sources)
+They have never been involved with a food recall – (The litigation against Champion PetFoods and heavy metals is not an accurately depicted argument – do your due diligence and research from reputable sources) Another great food is made by Open Farm.

 Grain Free diets being linked to Dilated Cardiomyopathy (DCM) is also still under study.
 Dogs that eat RAW and grain filled foods have also reported having DCM